High intensity therapist

 - social work.

-If you don't have one of these core professional qualifications, you'll need to have had training and experience in another mental health field.
+If you don't have one of these core professional qualifications, you'll need to show that you have equivalent training and experience.
 You'll have to provide a portfolio of evidence showing that your skills, experience and competencies meet the BABCP's Knowledge, Skills and Attitude (KSA) requirements.

-Courses are usually funded by your employer as it's a requirement of the trainee role.
+Courses are funded by your employer as it's a requirement of the trainee role.

 For more information on training and accreditation, see the BABCP website.